Things to do in Lanzarote

 Playa Montana Bermeja

-A red mountain meets the black sand and rough seas in this stunning beach.
+A red mountain meets the black sand and rough seas on this stunning beach.
 The currents and waves can get quite powerful which is why this beach is rather recommended for photographs and a quick walk rather than sunbathing and swimming.
-The moonlike landscape and play of colors will leave you in awe.
+The moonlike landscape and play of colours will leave you in awe.
 Definitely worth a visit!

 Other Sites and Points of Interest

-The market in Teguise opens every sunday from 9:00 to 14:00.
-Hosted in the historic city center of the small town, the market stalls offer food, souvenirs, fashion, crafts and jewelry.
+The market in Teguise opens every Sunday from 9:00 to 14:00.
+Hosted in the historic city centre of the small town, the market stalls offer food, souvenirs, fashion, crafts and jewellery.
 The market can get quite busy so it’s best to arrive early for a hassle-free stroll around.